burlachenkok/exploring-python3/python3-note.md

 ```

 #### Callgrind
-For example, you can analyze how the running code is using CPU Caching in emulated environment:
+For example, you can analyze how the running code is using CPU Caching in the emulated environment:
 ```bash
 valgrind --tool=callgrind --simulate-cache=yes python -c "import numpy"
 ```

-Callgrind measures only code that is executed.
+Callgrind measures only the code that is executed.
 Please be sure you are making diverse and representative runs that exercise all appropriate code paths.
 Also, callgrind records the count of instructions, not the actual time spent in a function.
 Costs associated with I/O won't show up in the profile.

 The result of this program returns the following counters:
 * Ir: I cache reads (instructions executed)